|

 Attaching the Wire Handle

-Cut six pieces of wire 10 inches long, twist the ends so they can poke through the peat moss basket.
+Cut six pieces of wire 10 inches long, and twist the ends so they can poke through the peat moss basket.
 Make a nice arch out of the rest.
 Once the wire is ready punch a small hole using a needle into each side of the peat pot.
-Place the wire through and pinch into place.
+Place the wire through and pinch it into place.
 Repeat for your other baskets.

 How to attach a handle to a peat pot for making an Easter basket.
 There are four images.
 Gluing the twine, punching a hole into the peat pot and then inserting and folding wire to form a handle.

-Decorating and Embellishing
+Cheap Easter Basket Decorating and Embellishing

 I chose to place a paper doily from the dollar store inside each Easter basket.
 The paper doilies are made for food service so I wanted them in the Easter baskets for candy.
 The peat pot is also just a paper product but it isn’t made for food so I was a bit uncertain about using it.

-Now the fun part, go wild making your basket as simple or as elaborate as you like.
-Choose your favorite colours, consider the receiver.
-If gifting Hubs I would use blue his favorite colour, or perhaps green or brown.
-My grand daughters would be pink or purple and so forth.
-Then grab the glue gun and add ribbon, flowers, leaves, feathers, stickers, even a small faux bird basket.
+Choose your favorite colors, and consider the receiver.
+Then grab the glue gun and add ribbon, flowers, leaves, feathers, stickers, and even a small faux bird basket.

 Six different DIY Easter baskets with various gift ideas inside.
 Each basket has a twine handle, an pretty watercolour Easter print and is made using peat pots.